Skip to main content

 What It Measures

 This test measures the level of ASO antibodies in your blood.
 Rising titres suggest a recent streptococcal infection, while declining titres indicate recovery.
+The test result reflects the immune response to the bacteria.
+A single measurement says less than two measurements over time, since the trend of the ASO titer can be more informative.

 Why It Matters